 To Ivan Karp, this was painful and he has spent years rescuing these pieces whenever possible.
 His museum of architectural art holds, “angels and sea monsters; griffins and goddesses; smiling cherubs and stern knights in helmets.”
 Yowza.

 The Gargoyle Hunters

 Mr. Karp also served as a consultant to John Freeman Gill during the writing of his novel, “The Gargoyle Hunters.”
-I just finished this wonderful book, which is a coming of age story about a boy whose father has dedicated himself to rescuing as much of New York City’s architectural art as possible.
-He’s so dedicated, in fact, that love has turned to obsession.
+I just finished this wonderful book, which is a coming-of-age story about a boy whose father has dedicated himself to rescuing as much of New York City’s architectural art as possible.
+In fact, his dedication has crossed the line from love to obsession.

 As Griffin Watts learns about his father’s architectural art business, we learn about the “restoration” of the Woolworth Building, the pediment carvings over brownstone front doors, and the demolition of Penn Station.
 “The Gargoyle Hunters” does not, alas, come with illustrations but I turned to Google more than once to see for myself what Mr. Gill was describing.
 It’s very well written and I enjoyed every page.

 I could not read these two pieces without thinking of Boston’s architectural art.
 Here and there in the city you can find a piece of an older Boston that has been preserved—or at least not thrown out: Some represent big successes in saving works of art.

 - Museum of Fine Arts: one terracotta tile from the original museum in Copley Square (demolished 1910)